intel/llvm/sycl/doc/GetStartedGuide.md

 To run DPC++ applications on OpenCL devices, OpenCL implementation(s) must be present in the system.

+To run DPC++ applications on Level Zero devices, Level Zero implementation(s) must be present in the system.

 Please, refer to [the Release Notes](../ReleaseNotes.md) for recommended Intel runtime versions.

-The `GPU` runtime that is needed to run DPC++ application on Intel `GPU` devices can be downloaded from the following web pages:
+To run DPC++ application on Intel `GPU` devices the OpenCL `GPU` runtime or the Level Zero `GPU` runtime is needed.
+They can be downloaded from the following web
+pages:

 * Linux: [Intel&reg; Graphics Compute Runtime for OpenCL&trade;](https://github.com/intel/compute-runtime/releases)